fedosdar/Gravitational-slingshot/README.md

 simplified model of a gravitational slingshot maneuver.
 Note: this is a simplified simulation.
 Gravity assist in real life is affected by a large numbers of parameters.

+This project was created as part of the coursework at the Czech Technical University, Faculty of Information Technology, for the BI-PYT course.

 ### Used libraries:
 - pygame 2.1.2
 - SDL 2.0.18